 A social media dashboard lets you schedule all your social media in one place, so you can do more with less time and effort.
 Buffer integrates with CoSchedule so I can promote my blog posts automatically and continuously long after the post is published.

 Hootsuite does more than scheduling.
 You can monitor other social media accounts, hashtags, and more; and extend it with plugins that add a wide range of functionality.
 As a bonus, Hootsuite is a B Corp committed to socially responsible business practices.

-If Instagram is your main social channel, consider Planoly.
+If you promote your business heavily on Instagram, consider Planoly.
 Buffer and Hootsuite can publish to Instagram too, but Planoly lets you plan your grid visually, respond to comments, and engage with the Instagram community.
-I use it for my Instagram Social Justice Calendar.
+I use it for my Instagram Awareness Calendar.

 Create opt-in forms of all shapes and types with this one-stop lead gen platform.
 Targeting features let you control how they’re displayed, and analytics show how well they’re working for you.
 OptinMonster is created by the same folks as MonsterInsights.
 Connect OptinMonster with the email platforms below and you can do anything.